 Use the Immunizations component on the chart note to order and administer a vaccine.

-When you chart the administration of any immunization, you can select a lot, select what VIS you provided, and then indicate that you administered the shot or that it was canceled or refused.
+When you chart the administration of any immunization, you can select a lot, select which VIS/EUA Fact Sheet you provided, and then indicate that you administered the shot or that it was canceled or refused.
 PCC EHR will enter your practice’s default or most recent shot information for some fields.

 Provide an EAU Fact Sheet Instead of a Vaccine Information Sheet (VIS)

 In PCC EHR, you can indicate which VIS you provided to a patient.
 There are currently no VISs for COVID-19 vaccines.
-Instead, the CDC is working with vaccine manufacturers to prepare and share Emergency Use Authorization Fact Sheets to recipients.
-The EUAs appear in the drop-down menu instead of the VIS.
+Instead, the CDC and FDA are working with vaccine manufacturers to prepare and share Emergency Use Authorization Fact Sheets to recipients.
+In PCC EHR, the EUAs will appear in the drop-down menu instead of the VIS.

 The CDC's COVID-19 Vaccine Handout: In addition to the EUA Fact Sheet, your practice may choose to distribute your own materials or the CDC’s What to Expect after Getting a COVID-19 Vaccine document.
-You can find this document at the bottom of each of the CDC’s information pages for COVID-19 vaccines approved in the United States.
+You can find this document on the CDC’s information pages for COVID-19 vaccines approved in the United States.

 Bill for COVID-19 Vaccines